balena-labs-projects/balena-dash/FAQ.md

 - Case (optional)

-Can you use this balena-dash without the Raspberry Pi display?
+Can you use this balenaDash without the Raspberry Pi display?
 -------------------------------------------

 Sure!
 Any HDMI display will work just as well.